MaskedCarrot/Group38/README.md

-Note : if you get this `*** Please tell me who you are.` message when you run `git push ` then read a little further and do what is says
+Note : if you get this `*** Please tell me who you are.` message when you run `git push ` then read a little further and do what is says.